SETI/rms-cspyce/README-developers.md

       1. Select your development branch.
       2. Set "Prerelease Version" to be "a2" or "b0" or whatever is the current prerelease version as described in the previous step.
-      3. Leave the buttons as is.
+      3. Leave the checkboxes as is.
 For debugging, you want to release only to Test PyPI.
    7. Click Run workflow

 If using the CLI, run the following command: